guidocalvano/OgreJS/readme.md

  - Documentation on the wiki is totally outdated, will work on that in the near future.

  - Vectors are almost implemented, but not entirely.
 The api is unlikely to change though.
+The library for vectors can be found in src/js/vector.js.
+The matrix multiplication library can be found in src/js/Mat4.js.
+I haven't used or tested them yet.
+I have decided on the representation though: Arrays.
+Arrays can be indexed very fast.

  - A lot of functions have not been added yet.